 Side-sleeping has its pros and cons.
 On the plus side, there are many health benefits to reposing in this position.
-According to Johns Hopkins Medicine, it can help those suffering from reflux, heartburn, GERD, and sleep apnea.
-Due to the positioning of certain organs, like the stomach, however, this is only true when sleeping on your left side.
+According to Johns Hopkins Medicine, it can help those suffering from sleep apnea, acid reflux, heartburn, GERD.
+Due to the positioning of certain organs, like the stomach, however, the latter statements are only true when sleeping on your left side.

-It is also very important to be conscious of the alignment of your head, neck, and spine, as well as the overall straightness of your legs and back (think log position) when you sleep on your side.
-For added support with alignment, however, it can help to place a pillow between your knees to alleviate pressure on your hips and lower back.
+As such, it’s very important to be conscious of the alignment of your head, neck, and spine, as well as the overall straightness of your legs and back when you sleep on your side.
+For added support with alignment, fit can help to place a body pillow between your knees to alleviate pressure on your hips and lower back.

 What is the best pillow for side sleepers?

-Grab a sleep mask and your favorite mattress topper, and get ready to drift off into Dreamland — Keep scrolling below to learn more about FIRST's picks for the best-rated pillows for side sleepers with neck and shoulder pain.
+Grab a sleep mask and your favorite mattress topper and get ready to drift off in comfort, because we’ve rounded up the best-rated pillows for side sleepers with neck and shoulder pain.
+Keep scrolling to shop our picks!

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.